 Investors in the three mini bonds were also told their investments would be guaranteed by the bond issuer’s parent company, and secured over the bond issuer’s assets by a charge given in favour of a Security Trustee.

-The three mini-bond issuers raised approximately £15.6 million in aggregate from investors, but have been placed into administration prior to mini-bond’s repayment dates.
+The three mini-bond issuers raised approximately £15.6 million in aggregate from investors.
 Mini-bond investors stand to lose money, as:

-Our investigations are focussed on potential claims that mini-bond investors might have against Independent Portfolio Managers (IPM), the Security Trustee appointed to look after the interests of holders of mini-bonds issued by Secured Energy Bonds- Providence Bonds plc and Providence Bonds II.
+Our investigations for Secured Energy Bonds and Providence Bonds I and II are focussed on potential claims that mini-bond investors might have against Independent Portfolio Managers (IPM), the Security Trustee appointed to look after the interests of holders of mini-bonds issued by Secured Energy Bonds- Providence Bonds plc and Providence Bonds II.

 IPM is a UK company, which is authorised and regulated by the FCA.
 As Security Trustee, it was vested with security over the assets of the mini-bond issuers for the benefit of bondholders.
 It also reviewed and approved the Invitation Documents issued by all three mini-bond issuers.
 IPM was also a corporate director of Secured Energy Bonds.